ciberp/esp8266-universal-sensor/README.md

  - or via Simple http post
 Or pulled via http as json data.

+Sensors data can be subscribed through MQTT protocol to mqtt broker/server.
+Output ports can be controlled via MQTT publish.

 Logging is also supported as syslog using TCP.

 Currently supported sensors: DS18B20, DHT11, DHT22, DHT21, AM2302, BME280, K-type with MAX6675, ultrasonic HC-SR04.
 I/O pins as